Sardinia Hike - Coast to Coast

 Day 5: Hike to Tiscali in the Supramonte, relax at Su Gologone

 Transfer this morning to the trailhead, which leads us to the hidden ruins of the ancient village of Tíscali.
-Built inside a massive collapsed cave it is protected by natural walls but open to the sun and fresh rainwater.
+Built inside a massive collapsed cave, natural walls protect it but open to the sun and fresh rainwater.
 It consists of two groups of dwellings inhabited between the 15th - 8th centuries BC.
-Its origins are still unclear today, as the building technique differs from other Nuragic sites.
-Besides the ruins of Tiscali, the hike features expansive views over the rough and rocky spine of the island.
+Its origins remain unclear today, as the building technique differs from that of other Nuragic sites.
+Besides the ruins of Tiscali, the hike offers expansive views over the rugged, rocky spine of the island.
 This afternoon, there is time to relax by the hotel pool this afternoon.
 Tonight, you will dine on the delicate filo-like flatbreads and hearty, savory tarts the village women have made for centuries.
 The Hike: 6.4 km/4 ml.
 Elevation gain 369 m/1210 ft.
 Elevation loss 340m/1115 ft.
 Dinner tonight on the terrace.
-Overnight Su Gologone.
-Hotel, breakfast, and dinner included.
+Overnight 4-star Su GologoneHotel, breakfast, and dinner included.

 Day 6: Gorropu, Italian "Grand Canyon" and sea view at Cala Gonone

-A 50-minute drive takes us to the mountain pass of Genna Silana for a hike rocky and wild hike down into the spectacular Gorropu gorge.
-After a long descent we reach the crystal clear waters of the gorge.
-Natural rock pools invite you to soak your feet in the bracingly cold water or you can take a full plunge if you’re brave enough!
-The white gray rock of the gorge narrows to 5 meters (16 ft) wide between sheer rock walls that rise up 500 meters (1,650 ft) high.
-You can chose to hike up the boulder strewn gorge for as far as you like, but eventually you turn around to exit the gorge on an easy trail that follows the river.
+A 50-minute drive takes us to the Genna Silana mountain pass for a rocky, wild hike down into the spectacular Gorropu gorge.
+After a long descent, we reach the crystal clear waters of the gorge.
+Natural rock pools invite you to soak your feet in the bracingly cold water, or you can take a full plunge if you’re brave enough!
+The white-gray rock of the gorge narrows to 5 meters (16 ft) wide between sheer rock walls that rise 500 meters (1,650 ft) high.
+You can choose to hike up the boulder-strewn gorge for as far as you like, but eventually you turn around to exit the gorge on an easy trail that follows the river.
 Eventually, we get to a point where we take a Jeep for an adventurous (and painless!) ride back up the Genna Silana pass.
-Keen hikers can also choose to do the ascent back up to the pass.
+Keen hikers can also choose to ascend back to the pass.
 Afterward, a short drive takes us east to the seaside to the lively port village of Cala Gonone.
-Our hotel, the 3-star superior Cala Luna Hotel (or similar), is right on the waterfront, so you can relax with a cold drink on the terrace or walk 20 meters to the beach for a swim before dinner on your own.
-The Hike: variable length, 5,3 km down the valley 1h30’, about 2 km in the gorge 1hr.
-Overnight Cala Gonone.
+Our hotel, the 4-star Costa Dorada hotel, is right on the waterfront, so you can relax with a cold drink on the terrace or walk 10 meters to the beach for a swim.
+Tonight is a fee night, so you can choose to dine at the hotel, or at one of the pizzerias or restaurants that line the shoreline.
+Overnight 4-star Costa Dorada Hotel in Cala Gonone.The Hike: variable length, 5,3 km down the valley 1h30’, about 2 km in the gorge, 1hr.
 Hotel, breakfast, and picnic lunch included.
 Dinner is not included.

 Day 7: Coastal hike & zodiac excursion